anuragkr29/Consensus-despite-link-failure/README.md

 To  run the project :
 1. Open the project in IntelliJ iDEA and run the main file
-2. From the command line : go to src and compile the main.java Run main input.dat is the input file used
+2. From the command line :
+   - go to src and compile the main.java (javac main.java)
+   - Run main (java main)
+3. input.dat is the input file used